 See detailed Safari Itinerary.

 On arrival at Kilimanjaro Airport, met and assisted.
-Transfer to Keys Annex Hotel in Moshi for an overnight rest on bed and breakfast in readiness for the next day's hit to Kilimanjaro.
+Transfer to Keys Annex Hotel for an overnight rest on bed and breakfast in readiness for the next day's hit to Kilimanjaro.

-There are platform toilets behind the hut.
-The summit is now a further 1195m up and you will make your final ascent the same night.
-Prepare your equipment, ski-stick and thermal clothing for your summit bid.
+The last water stop on the route is the Karranga Valley, as there is no water at Barafu camp.
+Barafu is the Swahili word for "ice" and it is a bleak and inhospitable camping area to spend the night.
+Totally exposed to the ever-present gales the tents are pitched on a narrow, stony, and dangerous ridge.
+Make sure that you familiarise yourself with the terrain before dark to avoid any accidents.
+The summit is now a further 1345m up and you will make the final ascent the same night.
+Prepare your equipment, ski stick and thermal clothing for your summit attempt.
 This should include the replacement of your headlamp and camera batteries and make sure you have a spare set available as well.
 To prevent freezing it will be wise to carry your water in a thermal flask.
-Go to bed at round about 19h00 and try to get as much rest and sleep as possible.
+Go to bed at round about 19h00 and try to get some precious rest and sleep.

-After breakfast you continue your descent (6 hours), passing the Mandara hut, down to the Marangu gate.
-At Marangu gate you sign your name and details in a register.
+After an early and well-deserved breakfast, it is a short 3-hour and scenic hike back to the Park gate.
+At Mweka gate you sign your name and details in a register.
 This is also where successful climbers receive their summit certificates.
-Those climbers who reached Gillman's Point (5685m) are issued with green certificates and those who reached Uhuru Peak (5895m), receive gold certificates.
-You now drive back to Moshi for a long over due hot shower, dinner and celebrations!!
-Overnight at Keys Annex Hotel,
+Those climbers who reached Stella Point (5685m) are issued with green certificates and those who reached Uhuru Peak (5895m) receive gold certificates.
+From the Mweka Gate you will continue down into the Mweka village, normally a muddy 3 km (1 hour) hike.
+In the Mweka village you will be served a delicious hot lunch!!
+You now drive.

 Transfer to Kilimanjaro Airport for your flight back home or continue with your safari schedule.
 End of services.